Start blogging for free with these 6 handpicked platforms

 Reasons to avoid

-With the options mentioned so far, you only get limited control over how your blog posts look.
-As an artist or designer, you're probably used to having more control over your work.
+30-second review: With the options mentioned so far, you only get limited control over how your blog posts look.
+As a creative, you're probably used to having more control over your work.
 We think the best free blogging platform for fine tuning your design is WordPress.org (not to be confused with WordPress.com, below).

-Design and usability: Wordpress.org is an open-source site-building application that is totally free to use, and we've found that what you can do with it is basically unlimited.
+Design and features: Wordpress.org is an open-source site-building application that is totally free to use, and what you can do with it is basically unlimited.
 The pay-off is that it takes a bit more work to learn the system.
-But if you're planning to be a professional blogger – to actually earn all or part of your living from blogging – it's worth taking the time to master it.
+But if you're planning to earn all or part of your living from blogging, it's worth taking the time to master it.

 When we reviewed it, we found that WordPress.org's software takes some time to understand, and getting the results you want may require learning at least some web design skills.